mfhepp/pip/README.md

 `Edit -> nbextensions config`

 ### Presentation Mode
-In order to present the slides, simply click on the RISE icon (tiny barchart) inm Jupyter Notebooks.
+In order to present the slides, simply click on the RISE icon (tiny barchart) in Jupyter Notebooks.
 Set your browser to full-screen mode.

+Hint: The exact rendering depends on the resolution of your screen, so if you are presenting using different projectors or computers, the layout may change.
+I am still searching for a solution for this.

 ### Generate PDFs
 First, you need to fetch the session ID for you running Jupyer Notebooks process.
 This can be found in the terminal window in which it is running.
 Find this section:<br />